JoyMuk0210/ISL_Rocket_Design/README.md

 This project was created as part of the India Space Lab (ISL) Summer Internship 2025.

 ## 📄 Description
 A model rocket was designed and simulated using OpenRocket software.
-The rocket achieved an apogee of ~770 meters using a G-class motor, with a stability margin of ~2 calibers and a parachute descent rate of 3.7 m/s.
+The rocket achieved an apogee of ~820 meters using a J-class motor, with a stability margin of ~2 calibers and a parachute descent rate of 3.7 m/s.

 ## 📂 Files Included
 - `ISL_rocket.rkt` – OpenRocket design file